 Notice the images they feature on their homepage carousel.
 In the pic above we see a newly married couple posing outside the Streetza food truck.
-This signals to customers that people in the Milwaukee area see their food truck as an iconic establishment; the kind of place you’d pose for a wedding photo for.
-This kind of emotive, community focussed elements helps successful businesses create memorable and effective food truck marketing strategies.
+This signals to customers that people in the Milwaukee area see their food truck as an iconic establishment; the kind of place you’d pose for a wedding photo.
+This kind of emotive, community-focused element helps successful businesses create memorable and effective food truck marketing strategies.

 Your food truck marketing plan should focus on photography

 Food photography should be a big part of your food truck marketing plan.

 Some people have a negative association with the idea of buying food from a truck.
 They’ve probably bought questionable food from roadside trucks in the past or have concerns about how food truck food is prepared and stored.

 You should focus on featuring lots of high quality, well-lit and colorful food photos and feature them heavily on your site and social media pages.

 Kogi has large, healthy and tasty looking food photos pride of place on their webpage.